 I think many entrepreneurs unconsciously understand this concept, we may see tasks as “establishing trust” or “building an audience” and even in the corporate world there’s a sense that we all must “pay our dues.”

 Yes, you must balance the necessity of getting paid today for your work and investing in future relationships.
-As a culture we tend to see our homes, retirement accounts and occasionally cars or boats as investments, continuing the put in time, effort and money because we believe the returns will make it worthwhile.
+As a culture we tend to see our homes, retirement accounts and occasionally cars or boats as investments, continuing to put in time, effort and money because we believe the returns will make it worthwhile.

 As entrepreneurs, our networks, relationships and connections are powerful investments in your future.
 Here are 3 principles I learned from this experience: